What is customer segmentation?

-Customer segmentation (also known as market segmentation) is a marketing practice of dividing a customer base into sub-groups according to geographic, demographic, psychographic, behavioral and other characteristics.
-The key to effective segmentation is to divide customers into groups based on predication of their value to the business and target each group with different strategies in order to extract maximum value from both high- and low-profit customers.
+Customer segmentation (also known as market segmentation) is a marketing practice of dividing a customer base into sub-groups.
+It could be according to geographic, demographic, psychographic, behavioral, and other characteristics.
+The key to effective segmentation is to divide customers into groups based on; the prediction of their value to the business.
+After that target each group with different strategies in order to extract maximum value from both high and low-profit customers.

 In a broad sense, customer segmentation tries to answer the following fundamental questions: